brianlmerritt/learning_tools_ai_playground/README.md

 ### Helper Scripts
 Within the `bin` directory, several helper scripts are available to streamline the setup and management of the Moodle AI Playground:

 - `moodle_submodules.sh`: Pulls in necessary Moodle plugins and supporting systems, checking out the relevant branch.
+Re-run this script any time you change the moodle.yaml file to bring in the correct repositories and branches.
 - `plugin_submodules.sh`: Fetches the required AI plugins, systems, and tools to build the AI playground.
 - `moodle_up.sh`: Launches the Moodle docker server and its services.
 - `moodle_down.sh`: Stops the Moodle docker server.